-Following Arize (2002), this paper uses Husted (1993) framework that implies a long-run relationship between exports and imports.
-The theoretical basis of Husted (1993) model is an intertemporal balance model.
+Following Arize (2002), this paper uses Husted's (1993) framework, which implies a long-run relationship between exports and imports.
+The theoretical basis of Husted's (1993) model is an intertemporal balance model.
 He models the behavior of the stock of external debt to determine where a country's intertemporal budget constraint is verified.
 The individual current-period budget constraint at time t is: